 Neo Rauch b.
 1960

 Rauch was born in 1960 in Leipzig, where he continues to live and work, and studied at the Hochschule für Grafik und Buchkunst.
 Since 2000, Rauch's work has been represented by David Zwirner.
-The artist has had five solo exhibitions at the gallery in New York and include Heilstätten (2011), Neo Rauch (2008), Renegaten (2005), and Neo Rauch (2002), and Neo Rauch (2000), which marked his United States debut.
-At the Well will be the artist's sixth gallery presentation, showcasing new small and large format paintings, on view at David Zwirner, New York will be a solo show of new work that will open in November 2014.
+The artist has had five solo exhibitions at the gallery in New York and include Heilstätten (2011), Neo Rauch (2008), Renegaten (2005), Neo Rauch (2002), and Neo Rauch (2000), which marked his United States debut.
+At the Well will be the artist's sixth gallery presentation, showcasing new small and large format paintings, on view at David Zwirner, New York from November 6 to December 20, 2014.

 The Grafikstiftung Neo Rauch opened in June 2012 in the artist's hometown of Aschersleben, Germany.
 The foundation is dedicated to maintaining and preserving Rauch's entire graphic oeuvre.

 Museum collections which hold works by the artist include the Gemeentemuseum, The Hague; Hamburger Bahnhof – Museum für Gegenwart, Berlin; Kunstmuseum Wolfsburg, Germany; The Metropolitan Museum of Art, New York; Museum der Bildenden Künste Leipzig; Museum Ludwig, Cologne; The Museum of Modern Art, New York; Pinakothek der Moderne, Munich; Solomon R. Guggenheim Museum, New York; and the Stedelijk Museum, Amsterdam.